FRACS MBBS (Hons) LLB FAOrthoA

 He spent time at The Royal Melbourne Hospital, Royal Childrens Hospital, The Austin Hospital, Sandringham Hospital, Shepparton Hospital, Western Health and Monash Health.
 Upon being awarded fellowships of both the Royal Australian College of Surgeons, and the Australian Orthopaedic Association he worked as a Visiting Specialist at Royal Melbourne Hospital, Royal Children’s Hospital and Sandringham Hospitals.

 David then went on to sub-specialise by undertaking fellowships in Pelvic and Acetabular Trauma and Reconstructive Surgery in the United Kingdom, under the direct supervision of some of the leading Pelvic surgeons in the UK.
-He then travelled to Switzerland where he undertook further fellowship training in Hip Preservation and Reconstruction Surgery, Arthroscopic Hip Surgery, and Direct Anterior Hip Replacement Surgery with Prof Martin Beck and Prof Michael Leunig.
-David returned to Melbourne and further training with Mr David Young and Mr Jitendra Balakumar in Hip Preservation Surgery, Anterior Hip Replacement, Knee Replacemen, and lower limb sports surgery.
-During this time he treated many elite athletes, AFL players, and international cricketers
+He then travelled to Switzerland where he undertook further fellowship training in Hip Preservation and Reconstruction Surgery, Arthroscopic Hip Surgery, and Direct Anterior Hip Replacement Surgery with Prof Martin Beck and other world leading Orthopaedic Surgeons.
+David returned to Melbourne and undertook further training in Hip Preservation Surgery, Anterior Hip Replacement, Knee Replacement, and lower limb sports surgery.
+During this time he treated many elite athletes, AFL players, and international cricketers.

 David has published numerous papers in various journals on a wide variety of Orthopaedic topics, and is actively engaged in ongoing research projects to further our knowledge of Hip and Knee disorders.
 He regularly teaches junior doctors, medical students and registrars.
 He greatly appreciates patient engagement with research as it is a key instrument in assisting the community to better understand and treat orthopaedic conditions.